Šuto Orizari Municipality: Politics

 The municipality of Šuto Orizari was founded in 1996 following a law on local administration.
 The creation of a Romani municipality was a move to further emancipate and empower Romani people in the Republic of North Macedonia.
 At first, many of its inhabitants were skeptical of the project, as they feared the local budget would be too low to run the municipality properly.
 The first mayor, Nezdet Mustafa, was elected together with his council in autumn 1996 and the municipality became effective in January 1997.

 As anywhere in the Republic of North Macedonia, Macedonian is the official language.
 As an ethnic minority forms more than 20% of the population, its language is also official in the municipality, thus both Balkan Romani and Macedonian are official languages in Šuto Orizari.
 Albanian is also spoken, but is not an official language.
 The mayor of the municipality, Kurto Dudush, is Muslim Roma.

 In 2009, the Government of the Republic of North Macedonia took further measures to enlarge inclusion of Romani in the education process.
 The cornerstone of a government-funded secondary school for Šuto Orizari was laid on 10 February 2009, an investment worth 1.6 million euros.

 Culture

 As it is the largest Romani settlement in North Macedonia, Šuto Orizari is home to several cultural institutions dedicated to Muslim Roma people.
 There are for instance a cinema and an amateur theatre company, Theater Roma.
 It was also home to the Phralipe theatre company, founded in 1970 and a pioneer in Romani theatre, before it moved to Germany in 1990.

-Šuto Orizari is the set of two films: Time of the Gypsies by Emir Kusturica (1988) and The Shutka Book of Records by Aleksandar Manic (2005).
+Šuto Orizari is the set of three films: Time of the Gypsies by Emir Kusturica (1988), Gypsy Magic (1997), and The Shutka Book of Records by Aleksandar Manic (2005).